ehrrrr/runbook.md/docs/dependency-details.md

 You can also add 2 kinds of additional details:

--   resiliencePatterns: one or more specific architectural patterns that can make a dependency more resilient.
-Choose from the list: Cache, DurableCache, GracefulDegradation, Replay, ManualFallback
+-   `resiliencePatterns`: one or more specific architectural patterns that can make a dependency more resilient.
+Choose from the list: `Cache`, `DurableCache`, `GracefulDegradation`, `Replay`, `ManualFallback`
 -   resilienceDetails: A free text field to explain more about how resilience is implemented.

 To add these to your markdown file use a format very similar to YAML.
 The resiliencePatterns should be comma-separated (with or without whitespace).
 Adding them is optional (though if you have a dependency on a system of a lower service tier, it will improve your SOS score if you fill out the information). e.g.